-Number of Years Credited Present Value of Accumulated Name Service (1) (#) Plan Name Benefit (2) (\$) Hilton H. Howell, Jr. 13 Gray Television, Inc. Retirement Plan 405,623 James C. Ryan 17 Gray Television, Inc. Retirement Plan $698,129^{(3)}$ Kevin P. Latek 4 Gray Television, Inc. Retirement Plan 95,273
+Number of Years Credited Service (1) Present Value of Accumulated Benefit (2) Name (#) Plan Name (\$) Hilton H. Howell, Jr. 13 Gray Television, Inc. Retirement Plan 405,623 James C. Ryan 17 Gray Television, Inc. Retirement Plan 698,129(3) Kevin P. Latek 4 Gray Television, Inc. Retirement Plan 95,273

-- (1) Computed as of the same measurement date as used for 2017 financial statement reporting purposes. - (2) The Change in Pension Value was calculated as the difference between the Present Value of Accumulated Benefits at December 31, 2017 and the Present Value of Accumulated Benefits at December 31, 2016, adjusted for benefit payments made during the year.
+- (1) Computed as of the same measurement date as used for 2017 financial statement reporting purposes. - (2) The Change in Pension Value was calculated as the difference between the Present Value of Accumulated Benefits at December 31, 2016, adjusted for benefit payments made during the year.
 The Present Value of Accumulated Benefits at December 31, 2017 was calculated using the assumptions that were used for the December 31, 2017 disclosures, which were the RP-2014 total mortality table projected using fully generational improvements based on MP 2017 from 2006 and a 3.55% discount rate.
 The Present Value of Accumulated Benefits at December 31, 2016 was calculated using the assumptions that were used for the December 31, 2016 disclosures, which were the RP-2014 sex distinct mortality with generational improvements beginning in 2006 based on the Social Security Administration's assumptions included in the 2017 Trustees' Report and a 4.11% discount rate.
 Other significant assumptions relate to inflation, retirement and mortality rates.
 Our inflation assumption is based on an evaluation of external market indicators.
 Retirement rates are based on actual plan experience and mortality rates are based on the RP-2014 Motility Table and the MP-2017 mortality improvement scale published by the Society of Actuaries. - (3) Includes the present value of accumulated benefits that would have been paid by Gray under a pension plan with Mr. Ryan's former employer, which plan was merged into the Retirement Plan on December 31, 2017.